Bhanu-Kommula/Notes/Spring_Core/XML-Based-Config.md

   now DI

-  So in XML Based Configuration the dependency injection can be done in two ways
+  So, in  XML-based configuration the dependency injection can be done in two ways

       1 - setter injection ( we inject dependencies usign the setter methods) 2 - Constructor injection ( we inject dependencies usign the Constructor )

   So in the above code,
-      for Employee class, the dependencies were injected using constructor injection. for Address class, the dependencies were injected using setter injection.
+      for the Employee class, the dependencies were injected using constructor injection.
+      For the Address class, the dependencies were injected using setter injection.

   <b> Constructor Injection </b>

   so we know <bean id="" class=""> is used to create the Bean (object )

-  now in order to do constructor injection we will use the <constructor-arg> tag
+  Now to do constructor injection, we will use the <constructor-arg> tag

     <bean id="emp" class="com.myproject.java_spring.Employee">